Maciej001/new_microscope/notes.md

 It lets you check any Javascript object against a predefined pattern.
 We'll check that user calling the method is properly logged in (by making sure that `Meteor.userId` is `String`), and that the `postAttributes` object being passed as argument to the method contains `title` and `url` strings

+## Latancy compensation

+If Meteor.methods are in /lib they are available to both the server and the client - so it will run at the same time.

+Changes requested on server by client are simulated as if they've been done already with no latancy.
+Then when client receives update from the server it updates client <- in most cases as expected, so nothing changes.

+### Meteor._sleepForMs()
+Function delays the method call, but only on the server!!!